Jadie145/Jadie145/README.md

 ## 🧑‍💻 About Me
 I enjoy crafting eye-catching interfaces and turning data into meaningful insights.
 I work on small games, AI experiments, and workflow automation scripts.
-Always exploring new tools — especially when they make tasks simpler.
+Currently a **student at Don Bosco College of Engineering**, always exploring new tools — especially when they make tasks simpler.

 ---